xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/updating_modules.md

 ![install-updates.png]({{site.baseurl}}/attachments/ref_5Xj7bOA6/install-updates.png)

 {% note info %}
-In addition to the minor module updates there can also be major software upgrades.
+In addition to the minor addon updates there can also be major software upgrades.
 See more info on the regular software upgrades in {% link "Upgrading X-Cart 5" ref_pQQ1CLe1 %}.
 {% endnote %}

-To update a module:
+To update an addon:

 1. Back up your store (both the files and the database).
 You do need this step in case something goes wrong.
 Please do not neglect this step because it can cost you hours of work contacting your hosting provider and asking them to recover your store from their server backups.

-2. In your store’s Admin area, click Updates are available to go to the “Updates for your version” page.
+2. In your store’s Admin area, click **Updates are available** to go to the “Updates for your version” page.

 3. Review the available updates and choose the updates you need to apply.